Aug 2011

 The restriction on fasteners in the protected zone creates issues in construction due to the difficulty in communicating these restrictions to all subcontractors and future users of the building.
 Common unapproved attachments that have been identified are the attachment of steel deck to the beam top flange, attachment of cold-formed steel wall track to the underside of the beam, attachments for mechanical / electrical systems, and others.

-A testing program was conducted that uses a limited number of test specimens to represent a wide range of connection types and configuration parameters.
+A two part testing program was conducted that uses a limited number of test specimens to represent a wide range of connection types and configuration parameters.
 The first phase of the research involves full-scale beam-to-column connection tests.
 The second phase of the research used smaller coupon specimens to represent the flange undergoing local buckling.

 Test Setup at the Thomas M. Murray Structural Engineering Laboratory